 Organizations with large workforces are increasingly analyzing employee data using cloud data platforms such as Databricks in order to optimize performance, engagement, and results.
 This trend necessitates a new approach to Databricks access control.

-In this article, we’ll walk data engineering and operations teams through how to dynamically enforce k-anonymization on a data set for data scientists or analysts using Immuta’s automated approach to Databricks access control, including how to audit data use for a compliance team, DPO, or auditor.
+In this article, we’ll walk data engineering and operations teams through how to dynamically enforce k-anonymization on a data set for data scientists or analysts using Immuta’s automated approach to data access control for Databricks, including how to audit data use for a compliance team, DPO, or auditor.

-K-anonymity is a data privacy preserving model that anonymizes indirect identifiers to prevent re-identification of individuals from threats such as linkage attacks.
+K-anonymity is a data privacy preserving model and form of dynamic data masking that anonymizes indirect identifiers to prevent re-identification of individuals from threats such as linkage attacks.
 This method can be used in conjunction with other data de-identification techniques to further reduce risk of regulatory fines by making a data set exempt from regulations such as HIPAA or GDPR, depending on your use case.

 Databricks Access Control with a Sample Human Resources Data Set